 - Laser copy of a photo in black & white or Sepia

 - Unfinished or finished Scrap Piece of Wood (Same Size as Photo) – I used Purebond Plywood

 - Mod Podge or Rust-Oleum Matte Clear Spray to seal the project

 Instructions for Wood Photo Ideas:

 Step 1) Decide on the piece of wood you want to transfer your photo on.
 I started with a 4′ x 8′ sheet of Purebond plywood from Home Depot.
-I was making several of these and I use Purebond plywood for everything so I already had a sheet at my shop.
+I was making several of these, and since I use Purebond plywood for everything I already had a sheet at my shop.
 I used my Ryobi circular saw to cut several 11×14 pieces.
 If you don’t have your own saw, Home Depot will cut it for you if you give them the dimensions.